OUR BIBLE CLASSES

 Young N' Heart - Tyler Bohannon

-Since the early 1980s, emphasis has been given to a work among the elderly, called Young “N” Heart.
-Those over 65 years of age are invited to a Bible class each Thursday at 10:30am.
+Since the early 1980s, emphasis has been given to a work among the elderly, called Young "N" Heart.
+Those over 55 years of age are invited to a Bible class each Thursday morning at 10:30am.
 Following class, women of the church feed the group for a nominal fee.
 Afterward, the group enjoys an activity of entertainment or conversation.
-Todd Walker teaches the class and Beth Falwell organizes the activities which include occasional trips out of town for food, shopping, sightseeing and other enjoyment.
+Tyler Bohannon teaches class each week, while Dana Scarbrough organizes the activities which include occasional trips out of town for food, shopping, sightseeing and other enjoyment.

 Library - Jay Stark - Deacon